Version Date: February 8, 2021

-“Customer Data” means data that you or your Users transmit to the Services.
+“Customer Data” means data that Customer or Users transmit to or through the Services.

-“DPA” means the Data Processing Addendum located at https://twingate.com/legal/dpa.
+“DPA” means the Data Processing Addendum available at https://twingate.com/legal.

-“Fees” means all amounts payable by you for Services under an applicable Order Form.
+“Fees” means all amounts payable by Customer in connection with Services under an applicable Order Form.

-“Order Form” means any order form (including an online order or purchase), statement of work, or similar document you enter into with Twingate that is issued under and made subject to the terms of this Agreement.
+“Order Form” means any account signup, online checkout, or online order process; or order form, statement of work (“SOW”), or similar document, that Customer enters into with Twingate that references or is made subject to this Agreement.

 “Sanctions and Export Control Laws” means any law, regulation, statute, prohibition, or wider measure applicable to a party’s products, services, or to a party, relating to the adoption, application, implementation and enforcement of economic sanctions, export controls, trade embargoes, or similar restrictive measures.

 “Software” means any software included with the Services that is made available to Customer by Twingate for installation on Customer or User devices.